P.G. Sittenfeld: Mayoral campaign

 On July 12, 2020, Sittenfeld announced that he was running in the 2021 Cincinnati mayoral election to succeed incumbent mayor John Cranley.
 He faced another city councilman, David S. Mann.

 Sittenfield stopped being an active candidate for the mayoral race due to the federal charges brought against him.

 Personal life

 In June 2016, he married Sarah Coyne.
-Their son was born on June 12, 2019.
+Their son George was born on June 12, 2019.